DomoApps/StarterKit/README.md

 Please ensure you have the following installed:
 - A Git client - Have an installed [command line](https://git-scm.com/downloads) or [desktop](https://desktop.github.com/) Git client.
 - NPM - NPM is included with the [Node.js](https://nodejs.org/en/download/) install.
 Run `npm -v` in our terminal to ensure this is installed.
-- ryuu - This is intalled when doing the Dev Studio [Overview](https://developer.domo.com/docs/dev-studio/dev-studio-overview).
+- ryuu - This is installed when doing the Dev Studio [Overview](https://developer.domo.com/docs/dev-studio/dev-studio-overview).
 Run `domo -v` in our terminal to ensure this is installed.